wjakob/nanobind/README.md

     associated function overload when the underlying Python object wraps a C++ `T` instance.

-  - The function `nb::safe()` returns `true` if the GIL is held and the Python interpreter is not currently being finalized.
-Use this function to to test if it is safe to issue Python API calls.

 ## How to cite this project?

 Please use the following BibTeX template to cite nanobind in scientific